Mycellf/particle_life/README.md

 The simulation backend uses rayon parallelized buckets to improve performance.

-I also plan to add a UI for modifying the state of the simulation.
-For now, `R` can be used to reset the simulation with a random state.

 The camera can be moved with `WASD`, and zoomed with the scroll wheel.
 Press `C` to center it on the simulation.